isomerpages/moe-chijolqofp/_olqp-experience/Mathematics.md

 title: Mathematics
 permalink: /olqp-experience/mathematics/
 description: ""
+variant: markdown
 ---
 ### Mathematics

-In CHIJ OLQP, we aim to make the learning of mathematics come **_A.L.I.V.E_** as we build a strong foundation in the subject.
+In CHIJ OLQP, we aim to make the learning of mathematics come&nbsp;**_A.L.I.V.E_**&nbsp;as we build a strong foundation in the subject.